code-with-amitk/Code-examples/System-Design/Concepts/Terms/Consensus/README.md

 - **What?**
   - In system where a transaction writing/commits spans over several nodes/partitions, problem is that a transaction may fail on some nodes but succeed on others.
   - Consensus need to be maintained that either they all abort/roll back (if anything goes wrong) or they all commit (if nothing goes wrong) else data becomes inconsistent.

-## Atomic Commit Problem
-Some nodes commit the transaction but others abort it, the nodes become inconsistent with each other and so as data.
+- **Atomic Commit Problem?** Some nodes commit the transaction but others abort it, the nodes become inconsistent with each other and so as data.

 <a name=2pc></a>
 ### Solution-1 (2 Phase Commit / Blocking Atomic Commit)